mrdwab/2657-R-Functions/README.md

 1. `mv`

     >> Renames objects in the workspace in one step, instead of having to copy the object and remove the original object.

+1. `tidyHTML`

+    >> Reformats a web page using HTML Tidy (the online service) and uses the XML package to parse the resulting file.
+Can optionally save the reformatted page.

+1. `round2`

+    >> Rounds numbers according to the rule you might have learned in school, not according to "round to even" (which is less biased and is used by R).

+1. `CBIND`

+    >> Binds (by columns) `data.frame`s with differing number of rows, filling the extra rows with `NA` values.

+1. `randomNamesOnline`

+    >> Like the `RandomNames()` function, but uses an online service ([http://random-name-generator.info/](http://random-name-generator.info/)) to generate the names.

+1. `stringseed.basic`

+    >> Like the `stringseed.sampling()` function, but uses a much more basic approach to generating the seed.
+Also known as `TDASample.R`.